userfront/guide/all/docs/api-client.md

 ::::: row
 :::: left

-Send a security code to complete login process.
+Send a security code via SMS to complete login process.

 After this request is made, you can perform a [Login with security code](#login-with-security-code) using the security code sent to the user.